 “I’m sorry, Brian!” she repeated.
 “I really am!”
 She wanted to run over to make sure he was okay, but her state of undress kept her rooted to the spot.

 Barrett grumbled something beneath his breath and he struggled to get back up to his feet.
 He was still somewhat dazed from the impact of the large, economy sized bottle that had struck him.

-“What… what were you doing in here?”
+“What… what are you doing in here?”
 Kristen asked with a gulp.

 The broad-shouldered man put his hands under the running water in the sink for a moment to wash off the soap.
 When he had rubbed them clean, he let his palms fill up before splashing the cool liquid on his face.
 He reached over to a hand towel nearby on the counter, and it was not until after he had patted his face dry that he finally looked back over at her.

-“I always start and end my day exercising,” he explained in a calmer voice.
-“I had to adjust one of the exercise machines and got grease on my fingers, so I came in here to wash it off.”
+“I start and end each day with exercise,” he explained in a calmer voice.
+“I had to adjust the elliptical trainer and got grease on my fingers, so I came in here to wash it off.”

 “Oh…” the woman replied.

 “Do you want to explain why you thought I was Dante and hit me with this brick?”
 Barrett asked, bending over to pick up the bottle of conditioner.
 Not wanting to approach her, he merely set it on the counter.